FreneticFurry/VRC-Respawn-Tracker/README.md

 # Example Usage

+1. Create a new UdonSharpBehaviour & name it "RespawnTracker" and paste the code (or optionally name it something else but you'd need to change the class name aswell.)
+2. put RespawnTracker.cs on a gameObject and reference it in your code eg. ```public RespawnTracker re;``` to access functions.

 ```
 int checkRespawn = re.GetRespawnedPID(); // can also be GetRespawnedName() instead of PlayerID
 if (checkRespawn >= 0)